potix2/spark-google-spreadsheets/README.md

 ## Notice

-The latest version (0.4.0) breaks compatibility with previous version.
+The version 0.4.0 breaks compatibility with previous version.
 You must use a ** spreadsheetId ** to identify which spreadsheets is to be accessed or altered.
 On older versions a spreadsheet name is used.